deividAlfa/stm32_soldering_iron_controller/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/8oeGVSSxudk/0.jpg)](https://www.youtube.com/watch?v=8oeGVSSxudk "Firmware build")

-Keep in mind that the flash is almost full, so it will not fit with optimizations disabled.
+Keep in mind that in 64KB devices the flash is almost full and will not fit unless optimization is set to "Optimize for size".

-It needs to have build optimizations to -Os(Optimize for size).
+To debug MCUs where the flash space is unsufficient to store a unoptimized build, you can selectively disable build optimizations.

-To debug a specific function you can use the "__attribute" directive, found at the start of board.h.
+A line of code can be found at the start of board.h: "__attribute__((optimize("O0")))"

 Copy that line before the function like this:

-**__attribute__((optimize("O0"))) void ThisFunctionIsNotOptimized(...)**
+	 __attribute__((optimize("O0"))) void ThisFunctionWillNotBeOptimized(...)

-If you want to retarget the project, you can't mix the files, it will make a conflict.
+If you want to retarget the project, avoid mixing different profile files.

-You can run the included script "Clean_Profile.bat", or by manually delete these files:
+Run the included script "Clean_Profile.bat", or manually delete these files:

-- /Core/Inc/\*stm32\*
-- /Core/Src/\*stm32\*
-- /Core/Startup/\*
+	/Core/Inc/*stm32*
+	/Core/Src/*stm32*
+	/Core/Src/system_stm32*
+	/Core/Startup/*

-And then copy the board profile files overwriting any files.
+And then copy the board profile files overwriting any existing files.

 <a id="Creating_ioc"></a>
 ## Creating a .ioc file from scratch